 Fill a tub or wash basin with COLD/COOL 1/3 of the way, or enough to submerge the bodysuit.
 Add some fabric safe detergent to the water and wash.
-We like to use Tide Sport.
+We like to use Tide Sport or Earth Breeze.

 Turn the body suit inside out and submerge in water.
 Wash by hand, paying attention to sweaty areas such as the under arms, groin, and small of the back.